- Mars once had liquid water on the surface and could have supported life.

 David Bowie wasn't the first person to ask "Is there life on Mars?"
 This question has intrigued humans for centuries.
-Early telescope observations in the 18th and 19th centuries seemed to show a planet not all that dissimilar from Earth, with ice caps, seasons, and features that were mistaken for seas and artificial canals.
-A few scientists even thought that Mars was inhabited by intelligent beings capable of altering the surface.
+Early telescope observations in the 18th and 19th centuries seemed to show a planet not all that different from Earth, with ice caps, seasons, and features that were mistaken for seas and artificial canals.
+A few scientists even thought that Mars was inhabited by intelligent life.

-We now know that Mars is very cold and dry, with no breathable atmosphere and no global magnetic field to protect it from solar wind and radiation.
-But the planet wasn't always that way.
+We now know that Mars is very cold and dry, with no breathable atmosphere and no global magnetic field to protect it from the Sun's radiation.
+But it wasn't always that way.
 Space missions have shown us that Mars once had liquid water on the surface and could have been hospitable to life as we know it.
-Today, there may still be life beneath the surface, with access to water, and protection from radiation and extreme temperatures.
+Today, there may still be life beneath the surface, with access to water and protection from radiation and extreme temperatures.

 Humans have sent more spacecraft to Mars than any other world beyond Earth.
-Today, there are 8 missions operating on or around the planet, with 3 more due to arrive in 2021 to kick off the next generation of exploration.
+Today, there are eleven missions operating on or around the planet, shaping the next generation of exploration.

 The United States and Soviet Union began sending robotic probes to Mars in the 1960s.
 Many of those early attempts failed, until NASA's Mariner 4 spacecraft successfully flew by Mars in 1965, revealing a barren landscape.
 Later missions saw Earth-like deltas and canyons suggesting that liquid water had shaped the surface.

 The NASA Viking landers of the mid-1970s — the first to land on Mars successfully — tested the Martian soil to look for possible signs of life.
-The results showed no clear evidence for the presence of living microorganisms in soil near the landing sites.
+The results showed no clear evidence for the presence of living microorganisms in the soil near the landing sites.

 Orbital missions to Mars study the planet's atmosphere, map and identify major geologic features, and determine the composition of minerals and ice.
 Orbital missions are easier, technically speaking, than landing on the surface, and, as a consequence, more affordable.
 Orbital spacecraft can also serve as critical relay satellites for surface spacecraft and future human missions.
 Besides Earth, Mars is the only planet in the solar system with a global satellite communications system.

 Although much can be learned about Mars from orbit, for detailed observations we must land on the surface.
 Initially, this involved stationary landers that could analyze one location.
 But on Earth, geologists travel widely to study the composition of different types of rock in order to reconstruct a complete picture of the planet's past.
-To do this on Mars, NASA developed a series of spacecraft with wheels called rovers: Sojourner, Spirit, Opportunity, and Curiosity.
-Rovers have proved to be a highly efficient way to explore the surface, and of the 3 missions launching to Mars in 2020, 2 include a rover.
+To do this on Mars, NASA has developed a series of spacecraft with wheels called rovers — Sojourner, Spirit and Opportunity, Curiosity, and Perseverance — which have proven to be highly effective in exploring the surface.

-The next step in Mars exploration is returning samples from the surface back to Earth.
+The next step in Mars exploration is returning surface samples back to Earth.
 Although rovers are highly capable mobile science labs, their tiny, low-power instruments can't compete with larger, heavier versions back on Earth.
 Bringing just a few small samples back to Earth will allow us to dramatically advance our understanding of Mars—including whether it may have supported life.
-NASA's Perseverance rover will collect soil and rock samples and store them in small tubes for future return to Earth, but the missions that will return those samples still need to be formally approved and funded.

 Sending scientists directly to Mars remains the ultimate goal for Mars exploration.
 A human in a spacesuit would be able to move, collect samples, and make decisions much more quickly than a robot being controlled from Earth, where the average round-trip time to send and receive rover signals is 25 minutes.
 A first step in sending humans to Mars would be simply placing them in orbit, where they could control rovers on the surface in real-time.